 The Grinnells Animal Health Laboratory was named for Claude Delbert Grinnells, professor of Animal Husbandry at NC State for 33 years.
 He was named North Carolina Veterinarian of the Year in 1958.

-A massive student housing shortage leaves 260 students without housing as classes begin.
+A massive student housing shortage left 260 students without housing as classes began.

-The original 11-story bookstack tower (now the North Tower) of the D. H. Hill Jr. Library is dedicated.
-With the addition, the bookstacks are opened to all users (previously, the library had had closed bookstacks).
+The original 11-story bookstack tower, now the North Tower of the D. H. Hill Jr. Library, was dedicated.
+With the addition, the bookstacks were opened to all users.
+Previously, the library had closed bookstacks.

-The Gardner Arboretum is located on a one-acre tract between Patterson Hall and Burlington Laboratories.
+The Gardner Arboretum was located on a one-acre tract between Patterson Hall and Burlington Laboratories.
 It was named for M.E.
 Gardner, former head of the Department of Horticulture.

-The two buildings were dedicated during a ceremony at which the North Carolina State University Symphony Orchestra and Choir presented a concert.
-The 816-seat theater had opened during the Fall 1972 semester.
-It was named for James Jackson Stewart, Jr., Dean of Student Affairs from 1954 to 1969.
+The two buildings were dedicated during a ceremony at which the NC State University Symphony Orchestra and Choir presented a concert.
+The 816-seat theater opened during the fall 1972 semester.
+It was named for James Jackson Stewart Jr., who was dean of Student Affairs from 1954 to 1969.

-The old Erdahl-Cloyd Student Union was remodeled to include a book reserve room, an undergraduate browsing collection, and an audiovisual room.
+The Erdahl-Cloyd Student Union officially became the West Wing of the D.H.
+Hill Jr Library.
+The building was remodeled to include a book reserve room, an undergraduate browsing collection, and an audiovisual room.

-NC State's campus is plunged into a complete power failure for an hour and forty minutes, starting at 11:10pm.
+NC State's campus was plunged into a complete power failure for an hour and forty minutes, starting at 11:10pm.
 The failure was caused by faulty equipment.

-The new Print Shop on Sullivan Drive replaces the old one on West Dunn and Dan Allen.
-It houses University Graphics.
+The new Print Shop on Sullivan Drive replaced the old one on West Dunn and Dan Allen.
+It housed University Graphics.

 The College Inn, formerly a motel, was purchased by the Wolfpack Club and converted into a residence hall.

-The Hillsborough Building, on the corner of Hillsborough and Fairmount streets, was purchased to house the computing center and offices for the Department of Economics.
+NC State purchased the State Capitol Life Insurance building, which was on the corner of Hillsborough and Fairmount streets.
+The building housed the Computing Center and offices for the Department of Economics.

 Married students housing, previously called McKimmon Village, was renamed for Edward S. King, the general secretary of the YMCA on campus from 1919 to 1955.